houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 1. Quoted from MDN at the time of writing.

-2. We can argue that DFAs do have a form of memory - its states and transitions.
+2. We can argue that a DFA has a form of memory - its states and transitions.
 However, that memory is finite and bounded.
-DFAs cannot store arbitrary strings.
+A DFA cannot store arbitrary strings.

 3. JavaScript also has [named backreferences](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_backreference "named backreferences").
 We can use custom names, instead of a positive whole number, to refer to the submatch of some previously defined [named capturing groups](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Regular_expressions/Named_capturing_group "named capturing groups").